tableau/TabPy/CONTRIBUTING.md

 ### Unit Tests

-Unit tests suite can be exectud with the following command:
+Unit tests suite can be executed with the following command:

 ```sh
 pytest tests/unit